Courses & Curriculum

 BIO 419 Cell Biology 3 credits

-Recent developments in cell biology, including cell motility, gene expression, protein processing and sorting, signaling, cell division and death, and differentiation.
+In depth examination of cellular processes, including metabolism, motility, gene expression, protein processing and sorting, signal transduction, cell cycle, cell death, cell renewal and differentiation are discussed.
 Prerequisite: BIO 111, 112, 211, BIO 212 or BCH 301

 BIO 419L Cell Biology Laboratory 1 credit